 - i.
 To understand the gradual evolution of the technique of cinema with its far reaching consequences. - ii.
 To understand the growth, hold and glamour of the most popular visual medium of expression, called cinema. - iii.
-To understand the unpredictable journey of aesthetic, fantasy, magic, imagination treading along the path of reality.
+To understand the unpredictable journey of aesthetic, fantasy, magic, imagination along with its treading along the path of reality.